alexharri/website/posts/planes.md

 Using $1 - abs(dot)$ as the denominator certainly increases the size of the parallelogram, but by too much.

-However, notice what happens when we visualize the quadrants of the paralellogram:
+However, notice what happens when we visualize the quadrants of the parallelogram:

 <Scene scene="intersecting-planes-offset-7" height={440} angle={25} usesVariables />

 As the planes become more parallel, the point of intersection approaches the center of the parallelogram.

-In understanding why that is, consider the effect that our denominator $1 - abs(dot)$ actually has on the area of the parallelogram.
-When $1 - abs(dot) = 0.5$, each vector in the parallelogram doubles in length.
-This has the effect of quadrupling the area of the parallelogram.
+In understanding why that is, consider the effect that our denominator $1 - abs(dot)$ has on the area of the parallelogram.
+When $1 - abs(dot) = 0.5$, each vector in the parallelogram doubles in length, which has the effect of quadrupling the area of the parallelogram.

 <Image src="~/area-of-parallelogram.svg" plain width={600} />